-- 2. For these 4 %, perform a series of retrievals for different biases at 23 GHz and 36 GHz.
-We ran retrievals for bias values running from -8 K to 0 K in steps of 1 K for both channels, so that in total 9 x 9 = 81 retrievals were performed on the selected sub-sets.
+- 1. For each instrument and month, randomly sub-select a certain amount of observations out of all observations available.
+We randomly selected 4% of the total number of observations for each month, representing the actual distribution of the observations for that month. - 2.
+For these 4 %, perform a series of retrievals for different biases at 23 GHz and 36 GHz.
+We ran retrievals for bias values running from -8 K to 0 K in steps of 1 K for both channels, so that in total $9 \times 9 = 81$ retrievals were performed on the selected sub-sets.
 Positive bias values were initially simulated too, but all instruments showed only negative biases, so that simulations with positive bias values were eliminated from the investigation. - 3.
 Identify bias values for 23 and 36 GHz where the difference between background (ERA-Interim) and retrieved TCWV is smallest and the LWP additionally shows the Gaussian behaviour around zero.
 This will be the optimal bias value for this particular month. - 4.
 Repeat step 3.) for all months and find optimal average bias values.
 The result is a bias time series for each channel at monthly resolution.